This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit screen time.
 Your child should spend less than 2 hours watching TV, using the computer, or playing video games.
 Set up a security filter on your computer to limit what your child can access on the internet.

 - Encourage your child to talk about school every day.
 Talk to your child about the good and bad things that may have happened during the school day.
-Encourage your child to tell you or a teacher if someone is being mean to him.
+Encourage your child to tell you or a teacher if someone is being mean to him or her.
 Talk to your child's teacher about help or tutoring if your child is not doing well in school.

 What do I need to know about my child's next well child visit?